thadroe/docker-wordpress-mods-linux/README.md

 In Dockerfile:

-lines 43-45 and 65, change `user` and `1000` to match your own local username and UID
+lines 43-45 and 65, change `user` and `1000` to match your own local username and UID.
+You can find this by typing `id`.

 In docker-entrypoint.sh: